HL7/coordinated-registry-network/source/pages/_includes/procedure-crn-intro.md

 #### Scope and Usage

-The profile is to be used for the WTH CRN project to capture the specific device information used to treat women with various health conditions.
+The profile is to be used for the WTH CRN project to capture the specific procedure information performed on the patient.

 #### Mandatory Data Elements and Terminology